wdhorton/pytexas-2025-ai-agents/README.md

 ### 4. Set Up API Keys

 The notebook examples require API keys for OpenAI and Serper (for web search).
-Here's how to obtain and set them:
+Instead of OpenAI, you can also use Google Gemini or Anthropic.
+Here's how to obtain and set the API keys:

 #### OpenAI API Key